Turner powers Dodgers past Rockies 4-2 for 5th straight win

 NACHO AVERAGE HOMER

-Turner’s homer reached the first row of seats in left-center, destroying a fan’s plate of nachos and splattering his jacket with cheese in the process.
-The homer was challenged by the Rockies, who thought the fan might have reached onto the field to make the catch, but video review confirmed the nachos were sacrificed for a noble cause.
+Turner’s homer was challenged by the Rockies, who thought the fan might have reached onto the field to make the catch, but video review confirmed the nachos were sacrificed for a noble cause.

-The fan later got a new plate of nachos sent up by Turner, and a World Series hoodie from the Dodgers.

 TRAINER’S ROOM